 Benedictine Cheese is a traditional cucumber and cream cheese spread that’s traditionally served on Derby Day.
 These Canapés are a two-bite, slightly spicy version of my family’s traditional Benedictine Cheese recipe.

-This recipe for Benedictine Cheese Canapés is a favorite in our house for the event.
+This recipe for Benedictine Cheese Canapés is a favorite in our house.
 Mom insisted on using food coloring for the pale green color, for an authentic presentation.
 I add the tomato slices which pair nicely with the cheese flavor and add even more color.
-In addition, I toss in a bit of cayenne pepper, for a bit of spice.
+In addition, I toss in a pinch of cayenne pepper, for a bit of spice.

 Pin it now to save for later!